Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: Introduction

-In dimension $d\ge 3$, Proposition \ref{prop:attractive geodesics intro} remains true with minimal modifications of the proof, as long as condition~\ref{eq:assumptions on r} is suitably modified.
-Among the requirements entering it is that the ``cost'' $r$ to connect two geodesics at distance $r$ is smaller than the increase generated by the Mermin--Wagner style argument (Section \ref{sec:mermin--wagner})) that is of order $\sqrt{m/r^{d-1}}$.
+For first-passage percolation on $\mathbb{Z}^d$ with dimension $d\ge 3$, Proposition \ref{prop:attractive geodesics intro} remains true with minimal change to the proof, as long as condition~\eqref{eq:assumptions on r} is suitably modified.
+Among other things, the new condition needs to imply that the ``cost'' to connect two geodesics separated by distance $r$, which is of order $r$ in the way we argue (in any dimension), is smaller than the increase generated by the Mermin--Wagner style argument (Section \ref{sec:mermin--wagner})), which is of order $\sqrt{m/r^{d-1}}$.

 However, planarity is crucially used in the proof of Theorem~\ref{mainthm2} to keep the ordering between the geodesics (i.e., to show that if a geodesic has its endpoints above those of another geodesic then it will very likely remain above the other geodesic throughout).
 Ordering, in turn, is used to ensure (using Markov's inequality) that geodesics with nearby starting and ending points spend significant time near each other with high probability (so that Proposition \ref{prop:attractive geodesics intro} is applicable).
 As the ordering is lost in dimensions $d\ge3$, we do not know how to apply Proposition \ref{prop:attractive geodesics intro} in order to deduce coalescence.